jbumbe/EdgewarePlusPlus/README.md

 I'm also wanting to add features to the pack editor, will probably do that when this is in a state where I feel mostly done with what I wanted to accomplish.

+**Version 4.75**

+•*Added troubleshooting tab and a setting to change from the antialiasing algorithm to lanczos*
+>Some kind users on discord pointed out that popups weren't working, turns out somebody figured out that changing the resize algorithm from antialiasing to lanczos worked for them.
+This is code I didn't change for EdgeWare++, so maybe this has been a problem all the way from the original EdgeWare.
+Antialias has always worked for me, so to keep things as compatible as possible, i've added a toggle rather than just changing it over to the new algorithm.
+Hopefully this fixes some issues for people!

+•*Added "buttonless" mode that allows you to click anywhere on the popup to close it*
+>A feature request from discord, which somebody else already implemented for people who wanted it!
+Decided to add it as a toggle here.
+Thanks!

 **Version 4.5**

 •*Added version number, and EdgeWare Config checks to see if the GitHub is more up-to-date than your current version*